chrisknapp98/lnu-parallel-computing/assignments/assignment_1/README.md

 For this task we decided to switch to python since the provided code was in python, but also because the numpy module in python just makes it easier to work with matrices.
 First we took a look at the provided code and tried to parallelize that one by simply utilizing the numba library.
 Decorating the `gauss_seidel_step` method with the `@njit` annotation setting the `parallel` flag to `True` and using `prange` for the outer loop improved the performance significantly.

-During the initial examination of the provided code, we identified a potential optimization in the gauss_seidel_step method.
+During the initial examination of the provided code, we identified a potential optimization in the `gauss_seidel_step` method.
 The original increment for updating the grid was modified from `diff**2 * diff**2` to `diff**2`, aligning with standard practices for calculating residuals in iterative solvers.
 This correction ensures that the algorithm accurately measures convergence towards the solution.

 Then we implemented the red-black aka. chessboard strategy from the lecture.
 We first calculate all the red cells and then all the black cells and add the accumulated results together.
 For each color we iterate over the rows in parallel and over the columns in the same thread, and calculate the partial results.

-Numba's JIT compliation takes quite some time when a method is executed for the first time.
+Numba's JIT compilation takes quite some time when a method is executed for the first time.
 For that reason, we execute the calculation first with minimal numbers only for the sake of triggering the JIT compilation for numba.
 Thus, no numbers are influenced by that.

 ### Run code

-To run the code, just execute the files main method, or call the modules `gauss_seidel_step` method for a parallelized version of the provided code or `gauss_seidel_step_chessboard` for the chessboard strategy.
-It takes a two dimensional matrix and returns the numeric residual value.
+To run the code, just execute the file's main method, or call the module's `gauss_seidel_step` method for a parallelized version of the provided code or `gauss_seidel_step_chessboard` for the chessboard strategy.
+It takes a two dimensional matrix as a parameter and returns the numeric residual value.

 ### Results